The K-beauty trends expected to explode in 2026, according to a Korean skincare expert

 Poly-L-Lactic Acid (PLLA)

-PLLA, long associated with in-clinic treatments, is also moving into mainstream skincare.
-“You may have heard of this ingredient, which is often used in injectable fillers and other dermatology treatments, and we can expect to see more over-the-counter cosmetic products formulated with PLLA in 2026,” she explains.
-While topical formulas can’t replicate the results of injectables, the expert explains they can still help exfoliate, hydrate, and improve elasticity for smoother-looking skin.
+“You may have heard of this ingredient that’s often used in injectable fillers and other dermatology treatments, and it looks like we can expect more over-the-counter cosmetic products formulated with PLLA in 2026.
+While a cream with PLLA as an ingredient can’t deliver the same results as a filler, it can still exfoliate and hydrate the skin for a smoother look, while also restoring elasticity in the skin.”

 Hybrid-Skincare Products